philc/book-notes/engineering/working in public - nadia eghbal.md

   diminishing returns.
 If the value of maintaining code fails to outpace the rewards, many of these developers quietly retreat to the shadows."
 * The popular wisdom is that the solution for maintainer burnout is to bring on more contributors.
   OSS is built by communities, right?
-But these calls for help often attract low-quality contributors, creating more -- and undesirable -- work for the maintainer.
+But these calls for help often attract casual contributors, creating more -- and undesirable -- work for the maintainer.
 * At Github, the author learned that it's a small core that maintains OSS software, not communities.
   Most contributors offer only one change to the project.
 * Maintainers have evolved to be curators.